ccrusius/podcast-rename/README.md

 Some podcasts have names with useless words in it (like "Podcast") which can't be removed in some environments (iTunes specifically).
-Changing the title is a simple matter replacing the `/rss/channel/title` element in the podcast's RSS feed XML, so it is simple to do if you can intercept the XML before handling it over to your podcast application.
+Changing the title is a simple matter of replacing the `/rss/channel/title` element in the podcast's RSS feed, so it is simple to do if you can intercept the feed's XML before handing it over to your podcast application.

 This is what the [podcast-rename](http://podcast-rename.appspot.com "podcast-rename")